NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

    the `SaveCohortModal` component.
 3. The `SaveCohortModal` component passed:
    * An onClose function that sets the showSaveCohort state variable to false.
-   * A filters prop, which is an object defining the filters for the cohort based on the selected projects.
+   * A `filters` prop, which is an object defining the filters for the cohort based on the selected projects.
 4. The `SaveCohortModal` will use the passed filter to create, name, and save the cohort when the save button is clicked.

-Additional details on the `SaveCohortModal` component can be found in the [Component Library](#component-library) section as well as buttons to create a saved cohort.
+Additional details on the `SaveCohortModal` component can be found in the [Component Library](#component-library) section.

 ## Altering a Cohort